Salesforce for Outlook: A Complete Guide

 Salesforce has said it will no longer provide updates for Salesforce For Outlook.
 So, as well as a lack of new features being added, there will be no more security updates.
 Viruses and malware transmitted through email are an everyday problem for organizations.
 If you use unsupported software to sync between your email account and your CRM, you could be leaving yourself open to all kinds of cybercrime, even data theft.

 Salesforce believes that in 2019, the limitations of the Salesforce For Outlook product are too strong.
 Because Salesforce for Outlook requires manual updates, is incompatible with many versions of Salesforce and lacks some custom features, Salesforce thinks it’s time to go back to the drawing board.

 You may be wondering how you can still obtain the benefits of being able to sync between Salesforce and Outlook, now Salesforce for Outlook has been deprecated.

-If your organisation is new to Salesforce and you want to sync your Outlook email system with your Salesforce CRM, you cannot use this native method.
+If your organisation is new to Salesforce and you want to add a Salesforce Outlook plugin, you cannot use this native method.
 However, there are other options available to you.